Artist in Residence

 They particularly enjoyed the improvisatory and exploratory aspects of lessons as these focused on the immediate and encouraged creative, expressive responses alongside a degree of risk taking.

-Our workshops afforded students the opportunity to be active in their listening and they became readily open to new perspectives which in turn, developed confidence to perform their pieces live in an equal, level playing field.
+Our workshops and lessons afford students the opportunity to be active in their listening and readily open to new perspectives which in turn, develop confidence to explore and perform their pieces live in an equal, level playing field.

 Caroline Gale